National Mourning Day (Bangladesh): Controversies

-Activities
+On 13 August 2024, the interim government of Muhammad Yunus lastly cancelled the holiday and its observation following consultations with various political parties.
+Prior to that, student organisations that had spearheaded the 2024 Bangladesh quota reform movement and the 2024 Non-cooperation movement that toppled Sheikh Hasina from power had criticised the event as having become "a political and cultural symbol of the party".

-The government has made it obligatory for schools and other public institutions to observe the holiday, and granted universities funds to organize events on the day.
+Prior to that the government had made it obligatory for schools and other public institutions to observe the holiday, and granted universities funds to organize events on the day.

-Government officials and Awami League supporters commemorate the day by laying wreaths, making speeches, and attending special prayers.
-Anthropologist Mascha Schultz has described a striking absence of the general public, those not involved in politics or compelled to attend, from commemoration events.
+Anthropologist Mascha Schultz claimed a striking absence of the general public, those not involved in politics or compelled to attend, from commemoration events.